Nutrients Helpful in the support of healthy blood sugar levels*

 Antioxidant supplements can reduce peroxidation and improve overall antioxidant status, helping raise levels of cellular antioxidant enzymes normally suppressed by elevated blood sugar.
 Some key antioxidants identified by science with application in protecting against the effects of elevated blood sugar are in Metabolic Vibrance.

 Additional antioxidant formulas are also available.
-They include Green Vibrance, Super Natural C, Rainbow Vibrance and Cran Naturelle.
+They include Green Vibrance, Super Natural C, Spectrum Vibrance and Cran Naturelle.
 All supplements targeted for blood sugar management are most effective as part of a well designed whole food diet low in grain and starch, combined with exercise and a diet of multiple small meals rich in fresh vegetables and protein.*

 Metabolic Vibrance is a blend of concentrated natural foods high in fiber with trace nutrients, polyphenols, essential minerals, carnitine, botanical extracts and antioxidants recognized to help in the maintenance of normal blood glucose levels.*